-- BIOL 1031 Concepts of Biology Lab ......0 credit This course will have laboratory experiments and exercises that correspond to lecture material in BIOL 1030.
-F - BIOL 1110 Organization and Function of the Cell ...
-3 credits A study of the chemical and physical basis of the cell, including information pertaining to the atom, bonding, macromolecules, and metabolic reactions; cell structure including membranes, cell walls, and internal organelles; energetics, respiration; and molecular biology.
+BIOL 1031 Concepts of Biology Lab0 credit This course will have laboratory experiments and exercises

+BIOL 1110♦ Organization and Function of the Cell ...
+3 credits

+A study of the chemical and physical basis of the cell, including information pertaining to the atom, bonding, macromolecules, and metabolic reactions; cell structure including membranes, cell walls, and internal organelles; energetics, respiration; and molecular biology.
 Intended for science majors. (formerly BIOL 2140) F

-BIOL 1111 Organization and Function of the Cell Lab ...
-1 credit Laboratory experiments and exercises designed to stress basic laboratory skills and procedures such as pipetting and mixing solutions, as well as introducing modern methods for analysis of cell components.
+BIOL 1111♦ Organization and Function of the Cell Lab ...
+1 credit

+Laboratory experiments and exercises designed to stress basic laboratory skills and procedures such as pipetting and mixing solutions, as well as introducing modern methods for analysis of cell components.
 Laboratory activities involve gel filtration chromatography, cell fractionation, DNA isolation, DNA fingerprinting using electrophoresis, immunological analysis of ovalbumin, plasmid uptake in bacteria, and cloning techniques in bacteria.
 Intended for science majors. (formerly BIOL 2141) F